floriank/blog/content/post/using-phoenix-with-docker-part-2-implementation.md

 4. if that was successful, redirect to the `show` action for the new image
 5. (alt) if not, redirect to the `index` with a message

 I will skip the validation on the file - there could be some useful stuff there, like validating the filesize and the actual mime type.
+Also, the validations would fit more naturally into the `Image` module.

 We'll skip this here and assume that the file given is something we want.